 After a few hours of listening to my favorite Pandora radio stations, making small talk with the guides and shooting the beautiful scenery on my camera; I was ready to be done.
 Unlike Kilimanjaro, the landscape on Meru does not change much, we were walking slower than I could crawl and my patience was wearing out.
 I did not want to be that annoying person to ask “are we there yet”?

-When the armed ranger said we only has 200 meters to go I was ELATED, however after about two kilometers I started to wonder if this guy was making up distances.
+When the armed ranger said we only have 200 meters to go I was ELATED, however after about two kilometers I started to wonder if this guy was making up distances.
 “This is the longest 200 meters I have ever walked”, I exclaimed.
 Everyone looked at me as if I was crazy, but seriously this was at least five times longer than the 200 meters the ranger mentioned about an hour ago and I was super bored and getting tired.
 I gave up on wondering how much farther we had and popped my headphones back in my ears and started to daydream about drinking a cold beer.
 We finally arrived at Miriakamba Hut just before sunset where I was able to take a hot bucket bath, settle into my cabin, enjoy warm tea and get ready for dinner.
 I was getting excited to shoot the night sky until I realized it was a full moon.
 “Way to look at the calendar, Kristen”.

 The upside was that unlike Kilimanajaro, there are sleeping and dining huts on Mt.
 Meru so no tent camping required.
 The huts at Miriakamba were impressively nice with flush toilets and sinks with running water.
 I settled in the dining hall to edit my photos, read a few pages of Michelle Obama’s book and snack on fresh popcorn and chai before dinner was served.
 If you ever have the pleasure of going on a multi-day international mountain trek, one of the best parts is the food.
 Mountain cooks have this magical skill of making homemade 3 course meals in a confined space, 10,000 feet above sea level and my chef, Nicholas was no different.
 Demi and I enjoyed our meal and I told him how I thought our armed ranger was confused about the distances (I just could not get over that 200 meters).
 Demi laughed at me and explained that the armed ranger meant 200 meters in elevation, not hiking distance.
 I rolled my eyes, laughed and said “only in Africa”.
 I was ready for day two…